PointyBytes/Botomy/README.md

 ## Repository Structure (Evolving)

 - `archive/`
-    Contains the retired behavior-driven bot.
+    Contains the retired behavior-driven (“bothavior”) bot.
 It remains preserved as a reference, warning, and historical artifact.
 - `bot/`
     The new state-driven bot implementation.
 This is where all new development happens.
 - `bot/data/`